 Digestive enzymes are safe supplements that you can take which help break down your food easier.
 Most people find their digestion is much better with the use of certain enzymes.
 Just remember to buy plant-based versions, not ones that use animal ingredients.
 You can also eat pineapple and papaya, which both contain certain digestive enzymes that help ease the stomach and promote easier digestion of protein and fat.

 6. Choose Raw Nut Butter Over Roasted

 I love almond and cashew butter but find roasted versions sit pretty heavy in my stomach and lead to pain quickly.
-Raw nut butter is much easier to digest since they still contain live enzymes which help the digestive process.
+Raw nut butter is much easier to digest since they still contain live enzymes that help the digestive process.
 They also contain less oil, salt, and acidity than roasted versions.
-Also be wary of peanut butter if you have a sensitive digestive system.
+Also, be wary of peanut butter if you have a sensitive digestive system.
 Peanuts can be hard for many people to digest and are often contaminated with mold that might upset a healthy gut bacteria balance.

 6. Embrace Root Veggies

 Root veggies like sweet potato, beets, onions, winter squash, carrots, red potatoes, and even white potatoes are amazing for your digestion.
 I love baking them or roasting them for an incredible flavor that is also easy on the stomach.
 Root vegetables are high in water and soluble fiber which help improve regularity and constipation.
 They also contain a large amount of potassium and magnesium, which help prevent bloating and constipation.
 You can eat these over a salad or with dinner, or check out some other amazing ways to use them too.

 7. Embrace Herbal Tea